ghankerson/origins-conscioussness/uroboros.md

 suffering.
 "An embryonic ego still undeveloped germ of ego consciousness slumbers in the perfect round."

-Neumann quotes Plato as an example in this example: *Therefore the demuriege made the world in the shape of a sphere, giving it that figure which of all is the most perfect and equal of itself.*

-He also cites Lao-tzu on again the t'ai chi: *There was something formless yet complete, That existed before heaven and earth, Without sound, without substance, Depending on nothing, unchnaging, All pervading, unfailing, One may think of it as the mother of all things under heaven.*

 The round or uroboros can also be interpreted as the World Parents - the union of feminine and masculine opposites in perpetual embrace.
 From Babylonian myth: